Americans really care about our teeth—that’s why our water utilities add small concentrations of fluoride to our water to prevent tooth decay.

 Fluorosis is a heavily studied problem, being a hot-topic in both drinking water treatment and in human health research.
 So, hopefully, a more perfect fluoride removal technique will be soon found and implemented in the developing regions of the world that need it most.

-In the meantime, however, we must understand that the simple presence of fluoride in our drinking water will not cause skeletal fluorosis.
+In the meantime, this chandler dentist suggests that, we must understand that the simple presence of fluoride in our drinking water will not cause skeletal fluorosis.
 Repeated exposure to high concentrations over long periods of time will lead to severe negative health effects, and that necessitates fluoride removal in some parts of the world.
 However, in the rest of the world, where fluoride levels are within safe limits, fluorosis is not a risk.
 Where fluoride levels are naturally low, adding a little extra isn’t dangerous—and our smiles will thank us for it.

 Featured image credit: Lauren Borja, BSR Design Team.